gustavopcassol/design-patterns-gof/README.md

 # design-patterns-gof

+###### This project aims to implement very minimalistic examples of each pattern in the book _Design Patterns: Elements of Reusable Object-Oriented Software (1994)_.

-Code in "structure" packages are created based on the "Structure" and "Participants" parts of the book.
+Code in "structure" packages are based on the "Structure" and "Participants" parts of each design pattern chapter.

+Code in "implementation" packages are based on the whole design pattern chapter.

-Liberties taken on "structure" packages:
+Some liberties were taken on "structure" packages:

 - Classes with undefined visibility are "package-private";
 - Fields with undefined visibility are "private";